Clatrobe00/01-Website-Code-Refactor/02-Homework/README.md

 * Satisfies all of the above acceptance criteria plus the following code improvements:

   * Application's links all function correctly.
+YES

   * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
+YES

   * Application's CSS file is properly commented.
+YES

-### Deployment: 32%
+### Deployment: 32% ALL TO DO

 * Application deployed at live URL.

 * Application loads with no errors.